Anne Tolley: Minister of Social Development and Minister for Children: 2014–2017

 When National was returned to government after the 2014 general election, Tolley succeeded Paula Bennett as Minister of Social Development.
 A key achievement during this term was reforming the Child, Youth and Family service within the Ministry of Social Development into a standalone agency, Oranga Tamariki, the Ministry for Children, after a Children's Commissioner report in 2015 found that the government had failed children in state care.

 From September to December 2016, Tolley had an additional appointment as Minister for Youth.
 On 20 December 2016 she became the Minister for Children and the Minister of Local Government and held these roles, along with Minister of Social Development, until the Government was defeated at the 2017 general election.

-Opposition and Deputy Speaker: 2017–2020

-Tolley was appointed Deputy Speaker of the House of Representatives in November 2017.
-In this role, she chaired a cross-party steering group steering group to develop a parliamentary code of conduct, as an outcome of an independent review into bullying and harassment in the parliamentary workplace.

 Along with former state services minister Paula Bennett, Tolley was accused by New Zealand First party leader Winston Peters in 2017 of leaking information about his incorrectly filed superannuation application.
 Tolley admitted having told her sister of the situation before it was reported by media, but was not found to have alerted media.